-Besides offering a full deck building service of supply and install, we also sell balau deck boards to end users in Durban, KZN.
-Because we secure our balau deck boards in bulk we are able to offer these deck boards to the deck builder or end-user at a highly competitive price and more competitively than your popular outlets.
+Besides offering a full wooden deck building service in Durban of supply and install, we also sell balau deck boards to end users for use in wooden decks in Durban and KZN.
+Because we secure our balau deck boards in bulk we are able to offer these deck boards to the wooden deck builder or end-user at a highly competitive price and more competitively than your popular outlets in Durban.

 There are mainly two different types of balau that can be purchased, red and yellow balau.
 In my experience the yellow balau is harder and therefore more durable.
 The red balau I have bought in the past seems to be more porous and will therefore absorb more water and rot more quickly.
 Although balau is very hard, contains natural oils and resins and repels water naturally all wood will eventually rot.
 The aim is to choose a decking timber that will outlast other timbers but is still affordable and easy on your pocket.
 We stock only yellow balau.

 We sell mainly reeded deck boards.
 These are the deck boards with grooves on one side.
 The grooves are not there for anti-slip as is commonly thought.
 They are in fact there to be placed down against the joist.
 The reason is to allow any trapped water to dissipate quickly.
-By keeping the water away from the gap between the deck board and the joist will reduce rot to a degree.
+By keeping the water away from the gap between the deck board and the joist will reduce rot to a degree and result in your wooden deck lasting longer.
 It is not absolutely essential but does help to some degree.
 Also by having the grooves up you cannot epoxy the screw holes closed, because you can’t sand it off due to the grooves, thus allowing more water to pool in the counter sunk screw hole causing accelerated rot.
 Grooves up also traps dirt and grime which actually causes the deck surface to become more slippery than a smooth surface.
 So always grooves down.

 We are able to deliver in the greater Durban area.
 Please enquire about delivery charge.

-To contact us for a full deck building service, or to order deck boards and other timber decking materials, you can call us on 031 – 762 1795 or use the contact us form below.
+To contact us for a full wooden deck building service in Durban, or to order deck boards and other timber decking materials, you can call us on 031 – 762 1795 or use the contact us form below.